- This event has passed.

 Getting Grants: It’s easier than you think

 It’s common to experience a bit of envy when you hear that someone you know has been awarded a grant to help fund something cool in their system.
 What’s the difference between systems that receive grant funds and those that don’t?
-Join us as we welcome two world class grant experts for our next Conversations That Matter.
+Two world class grant experts, Stephanie Bays and Michael Vertucci, sort it out for us in this edition.

 Stephanie manages and supports Lexipol’s grant platform’s project management and customer success teams and grant consultants.
 She has led in a direct service role and in an administrative capacity for the public and nonprofit sectors for 15 years.
 Previously as a grant manager for the Dallas County Juvenile Department, Bays secured and maintained a $3.1 million competitive award, directing pre- and post-award grant processes.